r00b/cessna-private-pilot-course/1.2-improving-control/4-stalls-takeoffs-and-landings-explained.md

 * Do, observe, adjust

 ### Going Around
-* When to reject landing
+* Reject a landing when:
   * Approach is not stabilized
   * Speed, pitch attitude, and/or glide path are varying unacceptably
   * Approach is unsafe